JoaoTeles87/JoaoTeles87/README.md

 Watching movies and series is something that moves me too (Action, Sci-fi, Drama and Comedy shows).(●'◡'●)
 - 💞️ I’m looking to collaborate on creative and inspirang projects, because I want to be on the top f my professional career, and I know that they are really important on yours goals.
 Not only professionaly, but in the personal area can change and make you be a better version of yourself.

-## Languages that i've already been in touch with:🧑‍💻

-- Python, HTML, CSS, R, C++, C, SQL, Java, Verilog, Assembly.

 ## My progress here so far / Meu progresso até agora:

 <p align='left'>